 3. Create a method for organizing your job search

-If you’re the type of person who forgets to update the spreadsheet, however, look into free online project management solutions such as Trello.
+If you’re the type of person who forgets to update the spreadsheet we have created, however, look into free online project management solutions such as Trello.

 You can automate your job hunt using tools like Trello.
 You can, for example, be reminded when to send a follow-up letter to the hiring manager or recruiter.
 You may also keep track of your meetings using free apps such as Microsoft OneNote or Evernote.
 A sticky note may be the right solution if you’re a visual person.

 Set aside time every day to concentrate on your job hunt.
 We have prepared, hour by hour, a suggested time table in the Remote Job Search Tool Kit, to help you.
 The quantity of time you set aside is typically determined by whether you are already employed, as well as other time constraints and family/work commitments.
 If you’re currently employed, it may be as little as two or three hours each week.
 Whether it’s two hours every Sunday or three hours every weekday, no matter how much time you have to devote to your job hunt, make a commitment to stick to a strategy.